open-ephys/gui-docs/source/User-Manual/Plugins/OneBox.rst

 Installing and upgrading
 ############################

-The OneBox is not included by default in the Open Ephys GUI.
+The OneBox plugin is not included by default in the Open Ephys GUI.
 To install, use **ctrl-P** or **⌘P** to open the Plugin Installer, browse to the "Neuropixels PXI" plugin, and click the "Install" button.
 This will install both the :ref:`neuropixelspxi` and OneBox plugins.

 The Plugin Installer also allows you to upgrade to the latest version of this plugin, if it's already installed.